fpv-wtf/msp-osd/README.md

 ### Betaflight

-On *Betaflight*, this is done using the following commands:
+On *Betaflight*, this is done using the following commands in the CLI tab:

 ```
 set osd_displayport_device = MSP
 set displayport_msp_serial = <ConfiguratorUART - 1>
 set vcd_video_system = PAL
+save
 ```

 Eg.: If the Betaflight Configurator says your DJI VTx is attached to UART2, the value for **<ConfiguratorUART - 1>** is **1** - so you would use ```set displayport_msp_serial = 1```.